PMANet: Malicious URL detection via post-trained language model guided multi-level feature attention network: Method of PMANet

-To effectively discern and highlight the importance of specific features across various layers, we develop a Layer-Aware Attention mechanism, drawing inspiration from channel attention principles.
-This mechanism empowers the model to independently discern and assign differentiated weights to feature maps at different layers, thus boosting both processing efficiency and precision.
-In particular, we consolidate spatial data from pyramid feature maps, extracted via the Hierarchical Feature Extraction Module, using both average and max pooling.
+\textbf{Layer-aware Attention Module:} To highlight the importance of features across various layers, we develop a Layer-aware Attention(LaA), drawing inspiration from channel attention principles.
+The LaA module empowers the model to independently discern and assign differentiated weights to feature maps at different layers, thus boosting both processing efficiency and precision.
 This yields two unique spatial context descriptors, $F^{c}{avg}$ and $F^{c}{max}$, for the average pooled and max pooled features, respectively.
 Subsequently, these descriptors are processed through a shared Multi-Layer Perceptron (MLP) network, which includes a hidden layer, to produce a channel attention map $M \in R^{C\times1\times1}$.
 Following the application of this shared network to each descriptor, the emerging output feature vectors are merged using an element-wise summation.
 The methodology is described as follows:

+{Here, $F \in \mathbb{R}$ represents the input feature map, where $C$ is the number of channels (corresponding to the number of layers in the model).
+The superscript $c$ in $F^{c}{avg}$ and $F^{c}{max}$ indicates that these are channel-wise descriptors. $\sigma$ denotes the sigmoid function.}

-where $\sigma$ denotes the sigmoid function.
-In our experiments, the channel number $C$ is set to 12 as determined in the preceding process, and $r$ is configured to 3.
-The matrices $W_0 \in \mathbb{R}^{(C/r) \times C}$ and $W_1 \in \mathbb{R}^{C \times (C/r)}$ represent the weights of the MLP and are shared for both inputs.
-Following $W_0$, we apply the ReLU activation function.
+In our experiments, the channel number $C$ is set to 12 as determined in the preceding process, and $r$ is configured to 3.{The matrices $W_0 \in \mathbb{R}^{(C/r) \times C}$ and $W_1 \in \mathbb{R}^{C \times (C/r)}$ represent the weights of the MLP and are shared for both inputs.} Following $W_0$, we apply the ReLU activation function.
 Subsequently, the attention maps are multiplied with the input pyramid feature map.